 The non-taxable CCB benefit was effective from July 1st, 2016.
 It quickly replaced the universal child care benefit (UCCB).In the financial year 2019, the child benefit payment amounts were $6,639 per child under the age of six and a maximum of $5,602 per child aged six through seventeen.

-In 2020, the maximum CCB benefit amount per family is $6,765 – and that’s again per child under the age six and the benefit amount further decreases to $5,708 per child aged six to seventeen.
+In 2020, the maximum CCB benefit amount per family is $6,765 – and that’s again per child under the age of six, and the benefit amount further decreases to $5,708 per child aged six to seventeen.

 CASE STUDY – Canada Child Benefits Payments